-Since you know how much money is left in each Qube for each category, you have a better idea of what you’re spending, how much you have left and when you’ve reached your personally-set spending limit in each category.
+Since you know how much money is left in each Qube for each category, you have a better idea of what you’re spending, how much you have left, and when you’ve reached your personally-set spending limit in each category.

-The only way you can go over in budget categories is if you willingly choose to move more money than originally budgeted into a designated category.
+The only way you can go over budget categories is if you willingly choose to move more money than originally budgeted into a designated category.